tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 It came out slightly more like a dare than I'd intended.
 Or exactly as much as I'd intended.
 I wasn't sure anymore.

 Rosa folded her hands on the counter.
-When she spoke again, her voice had shifted.
-Denser, as if each word now carried slightly more freight.
 She'd registered the challenge, and she was meeting it.

-"The Sisterhood of the Patient Soil, who gardened liturgically and believed that God lived exactly six feet underground, which made their services indistinguishable from funerals.
-The Order of Recursion, who claimed that the path to absolution lies in the teachings of The Order of Recursion.
-The Ministry of the Second Floor, who believed heaven was located exactly one story above wherever you currently stood, and who were eventually banned from every building in Silt Creek for going upstairs and just standing there, looking betrayed.”
+"The Sisterhood of the Patient Soil came next.
+They gardened liturgically and believed that God lived exactly six feet underground, which made their services indistinguishable from funerals.
+They were followed by The Order of Recursion, who claimed that the path to absolution lay in the teachings of The Order of Recursion.
+Then the Ministry of the Second Floor, who believed heaven was located exactly one story above wherever you currently stood, and who were eventually banned from every building in Silt Creek for going upstairs and just standing there, looking betrayed.”

-She ticked them off without hesitation, and I realized she hadn't needed to think about any of this.
+She ticked them off without any pause for applied creativity.
 It was all just there, filed and catalogued, the way other old people store recipes or phone numbers.
 Rosa took a breath.
 She wasn't finished.
 If anything, my subtle skepticism had given her fuel.

 "The Followers of the Adequate, who believed perfection was a sin and that God preferred things that were just okay.
 Their hymns were deliberately mediocre.
 Their potlucks were room temperature.
-They considered a C-minus to be a state of grace."
+Their influence on society was widely considered average."

 "Rosa –"